GiannosL/ConvolutionalNeuralNetwork/README.md

 <h2>Image input module</h2>
 <p>
     Loads and prepares images for training.
+The data-object should be optimal for use in the CNN.
 </p>

 <h2>Neural Network</h2>